Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 What’s your work schedule like?

 I am most focused, productive, and creative in the mornings, so I usually try to get as much done as possible before lunch (it helps that I’m an early riser, usually up between five and seven).
-Afternoons are generally for work that doesn’t require as much focus (emails, eBook formatting, meetings, things like that) or, on a very productive day, walks, naps, explorations, and reading.
+Afternoons are generally for work that doesn’t require as much focus (emails, eBook formatting, things like that) or, on a very productive day, walks, naps, explorations, and reading.

 That said, my schedule varies greatly.
 The good news about working for myself, even if I’m working a lot, is that I have control over my schedule.
 If it’s a gorgeous sunny day, I can take the day off and go hiking.
 If I’m feeling uninspired, I can shift things around and work on something that doesn’t require as much creativity.
 And I always try to make time for people, so if I’m in a good conversation, I try not to rush off back to work.
 I’d rather add an extra working hour into the next day than skip an interesting or important conversation.